In another article, we have written a comprehensive overview of WordPress Themes.

 “Mojo is a marketplace where anyone can find, rate and buy quality themes & templates in one trusted place.”

-Like Envato and Creative Market, Mojo doesn’t focus exclusively on WordPress themes, but you can easily browse hundreds of WP themes and narrow your search with theme categories by selecting the site’s dropdown “WordPress Themes” menu …
+Like Envato and Creative Market, Mojo doesn’t focus exclusively on WordPress themes, but you can easily find WP themes and narrow your search with theme categories from the site’s dropdown “WordPress Themes” menu …

-Visit the site to find great WP themes in the Mojo theme marketplace here:
+Visit the site to find great premium WordPress themes in the Mojo theme directory here:

-Now that we have looked at WP theme marketplaces, let’s take a look at commercial and independent theme stores.
+Now that we have looked at WP theme directories, let’s look at commercial theme developers.

 SoloStream